italia/publiccode-crawler/README.md

 6. start the Docker stack: `make up`

 #### Crawler
+Crawler will check if a match exists between IPA code in whitelists and in its related `publiccode.yml`.
+This validation process is skipped using `one` command since in that mode the repository given could not exist in crawler's whitelists.

+### Compile

 1. `cd crawler`
 2. Fill your domains.yml file with configuration values (like specific host basic auth tokens)